 For more information please contact Max Jourdier on 01886 812 259.

 Celtic Communion on the 2nd Sunday of the month at 5 pm at Stockton and Evening Prayer on the 4th Sunday of the month at 5 pm at Lindridge are both quiet reflective services.
 They are listed in the Service Schedule.

 Quiet Prayer Days at Glasshampton

-Four times a year at nearby Glasshampton Monastery, a group from the parish attend a session of prayer and quiet contemplation.
+Several times a year at nearby Glasshampton Monastery, a group from the parish attend a session of prayer and quiet contemplation.
 Each session has a specific theme and leader.

 The Diocesan Prayer Diary